 Another perfect combo that’s now popular in risk assessment for agriculture is big data-powered smart contracts built on a blockchain platform.
 In agricultural insurance, such an approach converts the complex framework into faster and automated systems.
 Farmers want to make their economic models more resilient, while insurers wish to be more certain as to the insured events.
 Big data can help both farmers and insurers.
 Smart insurance contracts deal with various risks, including natural phenomena.
 Insurers then calculate a premium based on the likelihood of a particular weather event and the impact it would have on livestock or crops at a specific point in time.
 Farmers get paid automatically when the number of occurrences exceeds a predefined threshold.

 Learn how a multinational agriculture company has established an R&D Lab and Risk Assessment Suite for Farm Sustainability

 The insights into food production offered by big data help customers to establish confidence in food safety and security.
 In both smart agricultural facilities and in fields, devices like sensors, drones, and smartphones capture data at specific locations.
 This enables businesses to carefully collect and consider high-resolution data on humidity, temperature, chemicals, and so on.
 On top of that, data helps consumers find where and how products were grown, transported, and processed.
 It’s yet another motivating factor for producers and logistics agents to maintain quality.

 Data-driven agriculture boosts productivity and helps to fight agricultural-based challenges including food demand and starvation.
 Businesses supported by reliable technology providers have already demonstrated the tangible benefits of smart farming.
-The rate of investments in this domain only confirms the upward trajectory of data-driven agriculture development.
+The rate of investments in this domain only confirms the upward trajectory of big data for retail and data-driven agriculture development.

-Reach out to Intellias experts in software development and big data services specifically for the agriculture industry.
+Reach out to Intellias experts for custom software development service and big data services specifically for the agriculture industry.